krzylag/weblibrarian/readme.txt

 and circulation system.
 There are short codes that can be added to pages of a WordPress site to search and display items in the library collection.
-And there are back-end (admin) pages that implement managment of the collection, management of patrons (users) of the library, as well as implementing the functionallity of a  circulation desk.
+And there are back-end (admin) pages that implement management of the collection, management of patrons (users) of the library, as well as implementing the functionality of a  circulation desk.

 == Installation ==